 On Friday 13th March 1970 around 100 people stormed the gates at night with stakes, crucifixes and bibles and had to be fought back by the police.

-David Farrant and Sean Manchester seem superficially similar.
-At the time of the Vampire attacks, they were young men in their early 20s with strong personalities, exhibitionist tendencies and a passionate belief in the supernatural.
+David Farrant and Sean Manchester would like to think they are completely different to one and other, but of course, like most rivals, they were far more similar than they could ever admit.
+At the time of the Vampire attacks, they were young men in their early 20s with strong personalities, exhibitionist tendencies, charismatic personalities and a passionate belief in the supernatural.
 They absolutely loathed each other back then and their rivalry defines them to this day.

 As I researched the story I listened to literally hours of audio recordings of the two men.
 Separately of course!
 They hate each other so much they wont even consent to be on the same thread in an online chat forum let alone be together for an actual interview.
 As I listened to them talk, their personalities started to emerge.
 I realised that their magical antagonism is at the heart of the Vampire phenomenon– it has, in a weird way, fuelled it.